-According to The El Paso Times, Phil Jordan, a former former head of Drug Enforcement Agency’s (DEA) El Paso Intelligence Center (EPIC) and CIA operative, revealed details of the group’s arms trafficking operations.
+According to The El Paso Times, Phil Jordan, a former head of the DEA’s El Paso Intelligence Center (EPIC) and CIA operative, revealed details of the group’s arms trafficking operations.
 “They are purchasing weapons in the Dallas area and are flying them to El Paso, and then they are taking them across the border into Juarez,” the former DEA agent told the paper.
 Jordan, who works as a consultant but reportedly still has contact with active law enforcement officers, also noted that the arrangement was “ironic,” because the same airport used by the cartel, the Alliance Airport, is also the site of the DEA’s Aviation Operations Center (see map below).

 View Zetas Smuggling Weapons Across U.S. Border in a larger map

 This claim was echoed by Robert Plumlee, a former contract pilot for the CIA, who said that the Zetas have purchased property in the Columbus-Palomas border region in New Mexico which they use as a safehouse for weapons and other illicit goods.
 Plumlee also said he had attended a June debriefing with U.S. Border Patrol agents, in which they discussed concerns that the Zetas may have bought weapons through a U.S. government program.

 “From the intel, it appears that a company was set up in Mexico to purchase weapons through the U.S. Direct Commercial Sales program, and that the company may have had a direct link to the Zetas,” said Plumee.